nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 09.md

 You do also notice that there's a blood stained letter, that is basically kinda wedged to be a base and the foot of the statue.
 Like a letter letter?
 Like a letter letter.
 I will look at the letter letter.
 Alright.

 Or I will go and reach and grab it if it looks safe.
-Sameer is going to, not use a healing potion because he already did, and it was worthless.
+Simear is going to, not use a healing potion because he already did, and it was worthless.
 So, he would, however, like to post himself, if he may, over in this kind of area here.
 It just offer a bit of a lookout while we're doing some exploration.
 Yeah.

 Because we're in, like, a little alcove, right, or a cove.
 Like, you can't Right.
 We don't we don't see anything, like, you could get in and out.
 You're just kinda trapped here.
 Mhmm.

 K. No problem.
 Yeah.
-So, Samira, go ahead and roll a perception to see if you can, find many people there.
+So, Simear, go ahead and roll a perception to see if you can, find many people there.
 So Clark or, the letter as you pull it out is stained with blood, but, you are able to, basically, you pull it out and, open it up, and it's mostly intact.

 There is, among among the writings in the letter, there is a paragraph that kind of jumps out at you.
 It says, the betrayer is diligent in his efforts from the ruins of Ulthar.
 His servant his servants, creatures of the dark, work relentlessly to restore him to power.
 His desire to change what is good evil and undermine the light of the blessed realm drives him.
 May Raythellion's light e reach even the dark places and Justicar's scales ever be balanced against this evil.